-The unshuffled implementation in Google significantly impacts the binary classification datasets, such as \emph{Sonar}, \emph{Clean1}, \emph{Spambase}, also affects \emph{Ex8a} and \emph{German}, which enlarge the difference AUBCs between Uniform and other query strategies.
+The unshuffled implementation in Google significantly impacts binary classification datasets, such as \emph{Sonar}, \emph{Clean1}, and \emph{Spambase}.
+Also, it affects \emph{Ex8a} and \emph{German}, which enlarges the difference AUBCs between Uniform and other query strategies.
 Due to this experience, we suggest practitioners ensure the correctness of the baseline method by comparing different implementations before conducting the benchmarking experiments.